Complaint Handling Procedures

 - French version

-- 1 A complaint which is deemed to be service related are issues which are not subject to any regulatory rules or policies of any securities or financial services regulatory or self-regulatory organization in any jurisdiction either inside or outside of Canada; or any legislation or law concerning securities or exchange contracts of any jurisdiction either inside or outside of Canada;
+- 1 A complaint which is deemed to be service related involves issues which are not subject to any regulatory rules or policies of any securities or financial services regulatory or self-regulatory organization in any jurisdiction either inside or outside of Canada; or any legislation or law concerning securities or exchange contracts of any jurisdiction either inside or outside of Canada;

 In conducting the investigation, the Compliance Department may contact you or your authorized agent to request additional information which may be required to resolve the complaint.